 - Supervision – we offer regular support to our volunteers through quarterly Chill & Chat sessions (group supervisions) and individual supervisions for one-to-one support may be requested.

 - Volunteer expenses – the service covers mileage expenses for volunteers.
 You may also claim lunch expenses (minimum of £3.50) if you commit to more than 5 hours a day.
 All expense forms must be handed in to the volunteer coordinator by the end of each month to claim.

 - Volunteer celebration – each year we invite all our volunteers to join us for our volunteer celebration event and thank them for their commitment and dedication.
 As a token of appreciation, you will receive a certificate showing number of hours volunteered and cost of saving to the service.

 - Overview of volunteer role – prior to the induction you may not have a particular role in mind, which is not a problem as all potential roles will be discussed and dependent on your skills and experience you will be matched with a suited role.

 - Volunteer Handbook – all volunteers receive a volunteer handbook on the service

-- DBS checks – if your role involves home visits you will require a DBS check which will be processed.
+- DBS checks – if your role involves home or community visits you will require a DBS check which will be processed.

 - Confidentiality – you will sign a confidentiality agreement.